RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 In outlier detection, it is assumed that there is one class that is relatively well clustered (many cats) and that there are *anomalies* that do not necesserealy form clusters (one boat, one plant, two scissors, a few humans, three helicopters).
 The goal of outlier detection is to detect when a sample does not belong to the *normal* class.

-A vocabulary and some method can be found in [Scikit Learn on outlier and novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html).
+A vocabulary and some methods can be found in [Scikit Learn on outlier and novelty detection](https://scikit-learn.org/stable/modules/outlier_detection.html).

-According to their definiation this challenge is about **novelty detection**, since we have a well known training set with a known *normal* samples.
+According to their definition, our challenge is about **novelty detection**, since we have a well known training set with known *normal* samples.
 The goal is to detect if *novel* samples belong to the normal class or not.
 We still call it an outlier detection challenge and thereby violates the definition slightly.